There is No Love After the Singularity

 Emerson frames “this one fact” in stark terms so that we might look at it sternly, so that we might never become complacent.
 I believe he wrote for himself, to anchor truths within himself that he himself needed to remember.

-His philosophy could be summed up as “the infinitude of the private man,” and Emerson himself was an staunch optimist.
+His philosophy could be summed up as “the infinitude of the private man,” and Emerson himself was a staunch optimist.

-After jarring us and reminding us for the dire nature of our existential condition, Emerson might have rephrased his quote to encourage us:
+After jarring us and reminding us of the dire nature of our existential condition, Emerson might have rephrased his quote to encourage us:

 This one fact the hero loves, that the soul becomes; for that forever creates what will be from what is, and though all will fall away, each moment is an opportunity to move closer to whatever is next – whatever is hopefully greater and higher.